-Through this project we work with Scottish central and local governments on the development of Energy Efficient Scotland.
+Through this project we work with Scottish central and local governments on the development of the Scottish Government Energy Efficient Scotland programme.

 Our research asks what can be learnt from the experiences of 25 pilot projects led by local authorities across Scotland to support delivery of Scotland’s Climate Change targets for 2020 and 2050.

 The project, led by Prof. Jan Webb and Dr. Faye Wade, is funded through Scottish ClimateXChange.
-We also work closely with Energy Savings Trust, who are leading on technical monitoring of the pilot projects.
+We also work closely with Energy Savings Trust, who are leading on technical monitoring of the pilot projects (Phase 1).
 Dr. Ruth Bush worked on the project until mid-2018.
+Dr. Katherine Sugar joined the team in April 2021 to undertake the final pilots evaluation, particularly the evaluation of engagement strategies in the self-funded sector in domestic and non-domestic properties.

 In 2015, Scottish politicians designated energy efficiency as a national infrastructure priority, with plans to improve the standards of thermal comfort in every building in the country – commercial, public and residential – and to reduce the need for heating.
 At the same time, Scotland’s climate change plans mean an end to the use of fossil fuels, including methane gas, for heating.